blueteamer/blog/content/posts/2022-09-27-using-nat-for-internet-connection-on-hyper-v-host/index.md

 External switches are sometimes not allowed.
 This is because multiple (virtual) network interfaces (NIC) can share traffic over one physical NIC and therefore traffic will go out over one interface with probably more than on MAC.
 Maybe this is considered as MAC Spoofing?
 I don't know.

 Long story short: Had to use an alternative technique to provide internet access for my VMs.
-Network allocation table (NAT) it is.
+Network allocation table (NAT) it is[^fn2].

+[^fn2]: "Setup NAT Network" [https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/setup-nat-network](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/setup-nat-network)

 ## How things should end up